lkiesow/weblog.lkiesow.de/20210102-opencast-9-rpm-upgrade.md

 it is worth mentioning that you do not have to register any longer for the Opencast repository.

-In times of automated installs and prepared images to deploy, we felt like this was a relict of the past and barely served any purpose any longer.
+In times of automated installs and prepared images to deploy, we felt like this was a relict of the past and did not serve its original purpose any longer.

 Using Repository Packages